devsub-agency/basepl/README.md

 Some basic informations regarding the components.

 1. Components can contain multiple files.
-For example a label.ts and a component.tsx.
+For example a config.ts and a component.tsx.
 If you are not familiar with the files in payload check out the official [docs](https://payloadcms.com/docs/getting-started/what-is-payload)
 2. The components.tsx are optional.
 You can configure basepl to run not install them by declining shadcn installation.
 Or you can set the --config flag on the add command to just install config files.
 3. For styling we use shadcn/ui.
 If you haven't set this up yet basepl will ask you to install it.
 4. All components come "unstyled" and are 100% customizable in your own code.